mueller-solutions/mueller-solutions.github.io/src/content/blog/top-6-clear-reasons-why-your-business-needs-a-website.md

 At [MUELLER Solutions](https://mueller-solutions.dev), we create websites with custom code.
 This makes your website really fast and lets you design it just the way you want.

-### Websites Are The Foundation of your marketing strategy.
+### Websites Are The Foundation of your marketing strategy

 A website is often the first place potential customers go to learn about your business.
 It can also be where they end up when they’re ready to make a purchase, after clicking on an email, a Facebook ad, or an Instagram post.
 Some might visit your site just to sign up for your emails.